wiyco/yumemi-is-my-dream/README.md

-# Yumemi is My Dream
+# YUMEMI is My Dream

 This project was created by `npx create-next-app@latest` command.